Zougi/request-enterprise/README.md

 ## Description
 Simplify use of get/post requests especially behind a proxy or requiring certificate authentication.
-Follow links if there header contains redirection location information For https on windows, if certificate name is specified, extract the certificate from user's certificate store and execute the request with the certificate
+Follow links if there header contains redirection location information For https on windows or mac, if certificate name is specified, extract the certificate from user's certificate store and execute the request with the certificate
 Get the result as a stream or in a callback

 This module works great with [sax](https://github.com/isaacs/sax-js) and [oboe](https://github.com/jimhigson/oboe.js)